BCDevOps/platform-services/wiki/minishift.md

 ```

-# Create a priviled service account
+# Create a privileged service account
 This account will have `anyuid` privilege so you can run as root and for instance iteratively figure out how to create an image
 ```
 oc -n myproject create sa privileged